Srirangam

 A sunrise in Ramesvaram.

 Sri Kothanda Ramar temple, Ramesvaram.
-After defeating the evil King Ravana, Lord Rama held a coronation for Vibhusana at this spot.
+After defeating Ravana, Lord Rama held a coronation for Vibhusana at this spot.

 Pilgrims visit the Sri Kothanada Ramar temple.
-The temple priest is translating the Ramanyan (Lord Rama's life story) into the Tamil language.
+The temple priest translated the Ramanyan (Lord Rama's life story) into the Tamil language.

 Inside Sri Kothanada Ramar temple a mural depicts Lakshman anointing Vibhasana.